Mister Roberts (1955 film): Reception

 The film was a financial success.
 It grossed $21.2 million, earning $8.5 million in US theatrical rentals.

-Accolades
+The February 2020 issue of New York Magazine lists Mister Roberts as among "The Best Movies That Lost Best Picture at the Oscars."

+Awards and nominations

 Television and sequels

 Mister Roberts was followed by a film sequel, Ensign Pulver (1964), with Robert Walker Jr. starring as Pulver.
 It also starred Burl Ives as Captain Morton, Walter Matthau as Doc, and in small roles, Larry Hagman and Jack Nicholson, among others.
 Much of the screenplay was derived from Heggen's original book.

 The original film was the basis of the 1965 TV series Mister Roberts, which lasted one season, and the film was remade for television in 1984 as a live telecast shot mostly in the form of a stage play.